 Try Our Eczema Soap Bar

 If you are searching for a soap bar that is free of harmful chemicals but includes natural ingredients and moisturizing properties, you’ve come to the right place.
-Our bar soap is designed with sensitive skin in mind and features a natural honey fragrance.
-Each of our honey eczema soap bars is handmade and individually wrapped.
+Our honey and oatmeal soap for eczema is designed with sensitive skin in mind and features a natural honey fragrance.
+Each of our natural soap bars is handmade and individually wrapped.

-In regards to bar soap vs body wash, whichever one you choose, opt for a soap that contains natural and safe ingredients.
+In regards to bar soap versus body wash, whichever one you choose, opt for one that contains natural and safe ingredients.
 Look for ingredients and herbs that naturally benefit your skin.
 Consider checking out the post Symptoms of Sensitive Skin if you’re not sure what skin type you are.